newshour/newshour-wordpress-skeleton/README.md

 ### Coding Style

 You should follow [PHP-FIG](http://www.php-fig.org/) coding styles and conventions as closely as possible.
 This will help other developers grok your code and keep things organized.
+The theme's standard is set to PSR-1.

 ### Plugins